zxyhhh/diy/note_yinsi_en.md

 #### 5. Children's Privacy

-LockNote does not knowingly collect any information from children under the age of 13.
+ScreenDo does not knowingly collect any information from children under the age of 13.
 The app is suitable for all ages.

 #### 6. Changes to This Policy